jasonkneen/com.jasonkneen.tabdemo/readme.md

 </Alloy>
 ```

-or just add the following to JUST the first Alloy tag:
+or simply add the following to JUST the first Alloy tag:

 ```xml
 <Alloy module="tabGroup">